-Important Note about Portugal Golden Visa Statistics Forecasted for 2022
+Important Note about Portugal Golden Visa Statistics in 2022

-The Portugal Golden Visa Program will undergo an extensive makeover, come 2022.
-Specifically, several investment routes to residency will change, namely the popular real estate investment option in Portugal’s high-density locations, as well as the minimum amounts required to invest in investment funds and capital transfer.
+The Portugal Golden Visa Program has undergone some changes recently.
+Specifically, several investment routes to residency have changed, namely the popular real estate investment option in Portugal’s popular urban locations, as well as the minimum amounts required to invest in investment funds and capital transfer.

-While experts predict this will impact Portugal Golden Visa data, with an expected increase in real estate investments this year before the cut-off deadline of 31 December 2021, it remains yet to be seen just how exactly the numbers will change.
+While experts predict this will impact Portugal Golden Visa data, it remains yet to be seen just how exactly the numbers will change.
 Nevertheless, Portugal Golden Visa changes will certainly change the investment landscape in the country, diversifying investments to Portugal’s low-density locations and to its autonomous regions of the Azores and Madeira islands.
-For more information, consult our guide on Portugal Golden Visa Low-Density Investment areas.
+For more information on what’s changed in relation to the real estate options, consult our guide on Portugal Golden Visa Low-Density Investment areas.

 Check out the latest changes to the Portugal Golden Visa Program here.